terotests/channelPolicy/README.md

 }
 ```

-The client and server have journals, which construct of changes &Delta;
+The client and server have journals, which construct of change Commands &Delta; to the objects.

 The change object itself is a change command in form